-All students in the Graduate School are expected to be proficient in Word Processing and basic math competencies.
+All students in the Graduate School are expected to be proficient in basic computer literacy, math, and standard English writing competencies.

 Service Learning Requirement

 Service Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 Service Learning basically links the learning in the classroom to the activity in the community and vice versa.
 The mission of AIIAS is to develop leaders who are of service to their workplace, the Adventist Church and to the community at large.
 Because purely academic work does not always integrate leadership or community service opportunities the Graduate School has included a Service Learning component as a graduation requirement for all students.